aferust/opencvd/README.md

 export PKG_CONFIG_PATH=/Users/user/opencv4-dev/installation/OpenCV-master/lib/pkgconfig/
 export DYLD_LIBRARY_PATH=/Users/user/opencv4-dev/installation/OpenCV-master/lib/
 ```
-Than build opencvcapi and opencvcapi_contrib using cmake and make commands following the ubuntu guide.
+- Build opencvcapi and opencvcapi_contrib using cmake and make commands following the ubuntu guide.

 Copy libopencvcapi_contrib.a and libopencvcapi.a to the root of your example app.
 This is an example dub.json for test app: